-Experimental aircraft are maintained to the same standards as a normal light aircraft with regular maintenance and an annual inspection performed.
-This may be done by a licenced aviation maintenance engineer (LAME) or the builder, provided the builder qualifies via satisfactory completion of a CASA mandated Maintenance Procedures Course.
-This covers all of their legal obligations with regard to using appropriate maintenance data and manuals, tools, record keeping and so on.
-Such a course is offered by SAAA to Members.
+Experimental aircraft are maintained to the same standards as a normal light aircraft, with regular maintenance and an annual inspection performed.
+This may be done by a licenced aviation maintenance engineer (LAME) or the builder, if the builder qualifies via satisfactory completion of a CASA mandated Maintenance Procedures Course which covers all of their legal obligations with regard to using appropriate maintenance data and manuals, tools, record keeping and so on.
+Such a course is offered by SAAA to members.

-Modifications to the aircraft may be made, however, the aircraft cannot be flown after being modified until such time as it is reviewed again by the Authorised Person.
-This is because the modifications might invalidate the Experimental Certificate as the aircraft is now different to that which was originally presented.
-The Authorised Person will review and may issue a fresh Experimental Certificate, which may include additional operating conditions and limitations.
+Modifications to the aircraft may be made, however the aircraft cannot be flown after being modified until such time as it is reviewed again by the Authorised Person, as the modifications might invalidate the Experimental Certificate - the aircraft is now different to that which was originally presented.
+The Authorised Person will review and may issue a fresh Experimental Certificate, with additional operating conditions and limitations.

-SAAA has a network of "Chapters" around Australia where Members can enjoy building and flying of their own aircraft with other like-minded enthusiasts.
+SAAA has a network of "Chapters" around Australia where members can enjoy building and flying of their own aircraft with other like-minded enthusiasts.

-2. WHAT DO I NEED TO GET STARTED?
+2. WHAT DO I NEED TO GET STARTED